Tuesday, September 30, 2014 · by Tamara Aparton

 When Johnson asked the customer to remove his white hat in compliance with Shine’s dress code, the man demanded to speak to Johnson’s manager, who agreed to make an exception.
 The group filed into the club, but Johnson turned away one member of the entourage, a 17-year-old boy with no identification.

 When the customer with the white hat learned of the situation, he came outside with three other men and unleashed a profane tirade at Johnson, again demanding to speak with the manager.
-Apparently mistaking Johnson’s back brace for a Kevlar vest, the man told Johnson, “I got guns that can get through that.”
+Apparently mistaking Johnson’s back brace for a Kevlar vest, the man told Johnson, “I got guns that can get through that that use a reloading press.”

 Johnson testified that he attempted to diffuse the situation, asking the man to calm down and step to the side so the two could talk reasonably.
 The manager responded and approved the entrance of everyone in the entourage.
 On his way back inside, the man turned to Johnson and said, “I’ll wait for you after the club.”